Where is my 10-digit account number located on the bill?

 What is wastewater?

 This is the water that flows down your sinks, bathtubs and toilets.
-Customers are billed a volume charge by MSD and other sewer companies and based on the amount of water usage.
+Customers are billed a volume charge by MSD and other sewer companies.
+The charge is based on the amount of water usage.
 These rates are set independently by MSD and each separate sewer company.

 What are the EPA Consent Decree Surcharges from MSD?